Bhandarkar Oriental Research Institute: Alignment with National Education Policy (NEP) 2020

+Preservation and Conservation Efforts

+Digitization and Public Access

+The Bhandarkar Oriental Research Institute (BORI) has undertaken significant digital preservation initiatives to safeguard its vast repository of rare manuscripts, palm-leaf texts, and printed books.
+In the mid-2010s, the institute digitized approximately 16,000 rare volumes—comprising over 7.5 million pages—using non-destructive scanning techniques.

+The digitization project was supported by Yardi Systems, which contributed specialized equipment and funding through corporate social responsibility efforts.

+The digitized content was made publicly accessible via BoriLib.com, an online portal developed in collaboration with the Centre for Development of Advanced Computing (C-DAC).
+After the discontinuation of BoriLib in 2023, efforts are underway to relaunch the digital library in 2026 with enhanced accessibility and cataloging features.

+Manuscript Conservation Laboratory

+In April 2023, BORI launched a dedicated conservation laboratory, supported by funding from the Government of Maharashtra.
+The facility processes 4–5 books daily using archival preservation techniques such as manual deacidification, rebinding, and repair.
+The lab has also taken on private projects involving the restoration of personal genealogies, colonial-era documents, and rare religious texts.
+Its internship program has provided hands-on training to students from local institutions, with some going on to join public museum initiatives.

+National Mission for Manuscripts

+BORI is both a Manuscript Conservation Centre (MCC) and Manuscript Resource Centre (MRC) under the Ministry of Culture’s National Mission for Manuscripts (NAMAMI).
+Since its accreditation in 2003, BORI has documented over 46,000 manuscripts across Maharashtra and Goa, and treated more than 1,200 for conservation.

-Donation by Nizam and the "Nizam guest house"
+Donation by Nizam and the "Nizam Guest House"

 In 1932, there was a need for money for the publication of the Mahabharata.
 A formal request was made to the seventh nizam of Hyderabad, Mir Osman Ali Khan, who granted Rs.1000 /- per year for a period of 11 years and offered Rs 50,000 for construction of the guest house which is called "Nizam Guest House".

-The office of the university was operated at Nizam Guest House until June 1, 1949.
+The office of the university was operated at Nizam Guest House until 1 June 1949.

 Vandalism in 2004

-The institute was vandalized on 5 January 2004 by a mob composed of members of an extremist self-styled Maratha youth squad, calling themselves the Sambhaji Brigade, named after the elder son of Chhatrapati Shivaji Maharaj.
+The institute was vandalized on 5 January 2004 by a mob composed of members of an extremist self-styled Maratha youth squad, calling themselves the Sambhaji Brigade, named after the elder son of Chhatrapati Shivaji.

 The incident provoked widespread reaction and led historian Gajanan Mehendale to destroy parts of his in-progress biography of Shivaji.